-Feeling more Toulousain than Toulousain?
+Do you feel more Toulousan than Toulousans?
 Well, sometimes it’s a good idea to brush up on your classics and rediscover your city through the eyes of a tourist.
-For those of you in the know, we’re still going strong on the good stuff.
-With its hustle and bustle and energy, the Pink City never ceases to amaze and thrill us, offering a multitude of things to see and things to do.
-Follow the guide.
+For those of you who know all these good tips, you’ll continue to enjoy all the good things the pink city has to offer.
+For the rest of you, it’s your chance to experience the thrill of the first time!
+Toulouse ‘s hustle and bustle and energy will never cease to amaze us, to thrill us and to offer us a multitude of things to see and things to do.
+Just follow the guide.

 From Monday to Friday, 8.30am to 7pm, and on Sundays and public holidays, 10am to 7pm, you can visit the historic rooms of this seat of municipal power, free of charge.
 Discover painted walls recounting great moments in Toulouse’s history and the sublime Salle des Illustres.